MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Background AND Motivation

-In our approach, we introduce a median layer to existing HPC resource manager in order to avoid replacing entire system and not depending on one solution for all possible cases.
-The user can specify how many parameter servers and nodes to use, including the amount of required resource (e.g. CPU, Memory, GPU, I/O, etc.) then submits the workflow to \texttt{MARS}.
-Our Scheduler \texttt{MARS} chooses between simple backfilling or advance reinforcement learning algorithm, then assigns tasks by executing appropriate default command on HPC system.
+In our approach, we introduce a median layer to the existing HPC resource manager to avoid replacing the entire system and not depending on one solution for all possible cases.
+The user can specify how many parameter servers and nodes to use, including the amount of required resource (e.g. CPU, Memory, GPU, I/O, etc.), then submit the workflow to \texttt{MARS}.
+Our Scheduler \texttt{MARS} chooses between simple Backfilling or an advanced reinforcement learning (A3C) algorithm and then assigns tasks to nodes for execution by communicating with the existing resource manager on the HPC system.